abumuzzammil90/PanoStyle/README.md

 ```

 ## Acknowledgments
-We thank Wamiq Reyaz Para for helpful comments.
+<-- We thank Wamiq Reyaz Para for helpful comments.
 This code borrows heavily from SPADE.
 We thank Taesung Park for sharing his codes.
 This work was supported by the KAUST Office of Sponsored Research (OSR) under AwardNo.
 OSR-CRG2018-3730.
+We appreciate the previous open-source work - SEAN.